Investors react to tentative US debt ceiling deal - ExBulletin

 “And it’s going to be important to see how long the deal lasts, whether…we’re going to face those same issues again.
 Or whether those issues are also going to be resolved with a long-term deal.
 I’m very, very doubtful that this is a long-term deal.”

-(Reporting by Laura Matthews in New York and Tom Westbrook in Singapore; compiled by the Global Finance & Markets Breaking News team; editing by Kim Coghill and Andrea Ricci)
+Reporting by Laura Matthews in New York, Rae Wee and Tom Westbrook in Singapore; Compiled by the Global Finance & Markets Breaking News team; Editing by Kim Coghill and Andrea Ricci

 |